eslint/rfcs/designs/2019-move-to-async-api/README.md

 - Waiting the previous call internally.

 It will work fine in a thread.
-However, the `LinterShell` objects cannot know the existence of other threads and processes that write the cache file.
+However, the `ESLint` objects cannot know the existence of other threads and processes that write the cache file.

 The current way has a smaller risk than the alternatives.